FintelmannLabDevelopmentTeam/scribe_gui_public/README.md

 This repository is a container for the plain GUI.
 "Run arbitrary subprocess" is a placeholder function for running SCRIBE, which we are still figuring out at the moment.
+To run this GUI, just run the python script aug7_926.py.
+The only required libraries are sv_ttk and subprocess.